This post will answer the following legal questions on the legal defense of mental impairment short of insanity.

 When there are instances that the individual has a diminished state of mind, the jury will be made aware of this and may take it into consideration.
 The judge will actually instruct the jury that the person had what is called a “mental impairment short of insanity.”

-Such an impairment is not a legal excuse or justification for a criminal act.
+This impairment is not a legal excuse or justification for a criminal act.
 However, that does not necessarily mean the defendant’s mental condition is not relevant to the deliberations on the issue of whether the defendant had the criminal intent that is required for conviction of this offense.

 Sometimes a person’s mental condition may be such that he or she is not capable of having the necessary intent to commit a crime.
 Defendants that lack such intent must be found NOT GUILTY.